 The Slump Buster

 When I first saw this episode in the lineup, I thought for sure that it was going to be the last of the second half slump shows for this season.
-Surprisingly, I feel that this season's slump started with Rodney but there was no surprise in my disappointment in the following few episodes because I had no confidence in the hosts.
+Surprisingly, I feel that this season's slump started with Rodney, but there was no surprise in my disappointment in the following few episodes because I had no confidence in the hosts.

 First off, I don't like anniversary specials, so the 100th episode didn't have much appeal.
 Then, I didn't like Richard Benjamin all that much so I had low expectations for him and his wife.
-Burt Reynolds was the next in line but even though I like some of his movies because of his costars, I was never a real for on him.
+Burt Reynolds was the next in line, but even though I like some of his movies because of his costars, I was never a real for on him.
 Finally, I saw a name I've literally never seen before because I would remember a person named Strother.

-Unlike unfamiliar host from the past, I looked Strother up before the view, which I try to avoid in order to not affect my expectation.
+Unlike unfamiliar hosts from the past, I looked Strother up before the view, which I try to avoid in order to not affect my expectation.
 This ended up being a perfect reason why I avoid preshow research.
 When I saw that Strother was known for his western work that automatically equaled points against him because this is my least favorite genre.

 While I was doing my pre-viewing research, I also saw that Strother was in Up In Smoke.
 This triggered why I remember his face, but I'm still willing to bet that I've never seen or heard his name.
-That said, I still had my doubts about this episode but it ended up being one of my favorites.
+That said, I still had my doubts about this episode, but it ended up being one of my favorites.

 Though this episode broke a lot of the rules that I have about what makes a good sketch, they managed to pull it off.
 For the most part, the sketches in this episode ran too long, but even though they could've tightened a few spots here and there, they were successful in keeping it entertaining without relying on random filler.

-Some of these sketches also came across overly dramatic but also, unlike the other incidents where this was the case, I was more aware of the reference material so it didn't come across as boring.
+Some of these sketches also came across overly dramatic but also, unlike the other incidents where this was the case, I was more aware of the reference material, so it didn't come across as boring.

 I wouldn't say that this was the most hilarious episode that I've seen so far, but it was very consistent while also being entertaining enough to make it into my current top ten.
 I was half tempted to make this number one, but I think the fact that this followed my least favorite episode so far, there were a few undeserved bonus points because of my still fresh disappointment from Reynolds.